 Creating an attractive website is a fairly simple process.
-It just needs to have a clean layout, readable font, and some beautiful imagery.
-But to create a truly effective website which builds trust and boosts user engagement — you must go a step further and incorporate some of the principles of web design psychology.
+It just needs to have a clean layout, legible font, and a captivating selection of images.
+In order to create an undeniably effective website which inspires trust and boosts user engagement, however, one must take the long road and follow the principles of web design psychology.

-Web design psychology is about understanding how different techniques can affect a visitor’s emotion, perception, cognition, attention, motivation, and behaviour.
-It helps designers create engaging websites that resonate strongly with their intended audience.
+Web design psychology is about understanding how different techniques are able affect users’ emotions, perception, cognition, attention, motivation and behaviour.
+It allows designers to build engaging websites that resonate strongly with the intended audience.

-Considering the principles of web design psychology when creating a website will help you keep your visitors happy.
-They will also be more likely to perform the actions you want them to perform —such as making a purchase, subscribing to a newsletter, or telling their friends about your product.
+Considering the principles of web design psychology throughout the process of creating a website will, more or less, help you keep your visitors happy.
+The latter will also become more likely to perform the actions that you intend them to perform —such as making a purchase, subscribing to a newsletter, or even spreading the word about your product.

-Although the topic might sound complex, there are several simple techniques which any web designer or business owner can put into practice.
-In this post, I’ll share some of the best techniques and explain how they can be used to improve the effectiveness of your website.
+Although it might seem complex, there are several simple techniques that any web designer or business owner can put into practice.
+In this entry, we are going to share some of the best, widely recognised techniques and we are going to further explain how they can be used, so as to to improve your website’s effectiveness.

 Web Design Psychology Principles

-Colour can have a significant emotional impact on users and can influence their actions.
-The types of colours which leads to specific reactions varies based on a person’s psychological makeup, biological conditioning and cultural imprinting.
-However, the most common associations are:
+Colour is capable of creating a significant emotional impact on users, which can be described as having an influence on their actions.
+The types of colours that lead to specific reactions vary, depending on each person’s psychological background, biological conditioning and cultural imprinting.
+However, research indicates that the most common brain associations are the following:

 Romance, warmth, excitement, intensity, energy, love